This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a

-If you’re in the market for a large capacity chimney starter, the Oklahoma Joe’s Half-Time XL Charcoal Starter is a great choice and makes a great case for the best charcoal chimney starter.
+If you’re in the market for a large capacity chimney starter, the Oklahoma Joe’s Half-Time XL Charcoal Starter is a great choice and one of the easiest chimney starters to use.

 The dimensions of the chimney starter are 8 inches tall by 12 inches in diameter.
 That’s enough volume to fit up to 100 charcoal briquettes, or a generous amount of lump charcoal.